pizzarob/nameless-js/read/server.md

     [ACTIONS.UPDATE_RECIPE](payload, resolve, reject) {

-        // We can use the payload object to sent data to our services from the client. const { id, body } = payload;
+        // We can use the payload object to send data to our services from the client. const { id, body } = payload;

         // Now we can use the id from the payload to update something in the database

         // Once our update is complete we can pass whatever we want to resolve which will be